 - Showcase achievements – show your achievements that are related to the job you are applying at and always be honest.
 You can also include your good qualities such as leadership, teamwork, creativity, reliability and others

-- Check and double check – avoid having sloppy errors and mistakes in your CV and always ask for a second opinion from a trusted friend or colleague
+- Check and double check – avoid having sloppy errors and mistakes in your resume and always ask for a second opinion from a trusted friend or colleague

 Always be honest with your work as usually you’d have to have a reliable reference to back you up for your interview if you were to be called in.
 With this, you can also increase your value in being a first-choice or short-listed candidate by emphasising the availability of your references and ensuring that your reliable referees are prepared and able to provide excellent references.
 If you’ve never worked before you can use your professor or tutor as a referee.

-When writing your CV, there are also a few things you would want to avoid putting in, including:
+When writing your resume, there are also a few things you would want to avoid putting in, including:

 - Do not add race, religion, political preferences, nationality, date of birth or marital status as these are irrelevant in working life and help avoid discrimination